AdobeDocs/learning-manager.en/help/migrated/learners/adobe-learning-manager-app-for-desktop.md

 Do the following to make a video recording and post it onto the social learning web platform:

 1. Ensure that hardware and software requirements are met.
 See [System Requirements](../system-requirements.md) for information.
-1. To start a recording from Social Learning, select the video recording record (web, screen, both) icon, which opens the Captivate Prime desktop application.
+1. To start a recording from Social Learning, select the video recording record (web, screen, both) icon, which opens the Learning Manager desktop application.
 In the desktop application with user logged in, the content can be created, and then posted.
-1. To start recording from the desktop application, login to the application using your Captivate Prime credentials as a learner.
+1. To start recording from the desktop application, login to the application using your Learning Manager credentials as a learner.
 1. The home page appears.
 1. To create a post, you can choose one of the three options provided in the home page.
 To launch the recording window, click the Record video icon.
 1. As per the requirement, you can choose webcam, Screen or both.